utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples.md

 Sending this request returns an error.
 The reason is because you didn't add a path to the mock server URL, and there's no matching saved example with an undefined path and the request method `GET`.
 Responses returned by the mock service are entirely dependent on the URL and method in your saved examples.

-You do, however, have a saved example with the path `/get` and the request method `GET`.
+You do have a saved example with the path `/get` and the request method `GET`.
 Add `/get` to the end of the mock server URL and send the request again.
 This time you receive the expected response from the mock server.

 <img alt="Mock server correct response" src="https://assets.postman.com/postman-docs/mock-examples-step5c-v9-1.jpg">

 ### Step 6: Add another example

-To further demonstrate how responses from the mock service are entirely dependent on your saved examples, add another example to the `C1` collection.
+To further show how responses from the mock service are entirely dependent on your saved examples, add another example to the `C1` collection.
 Repeat steps 1 to 3 above to save a request to the collection and then save the response as an example `E2`, this time using the request URL `https://postman-echo.com/test`.

 <img alt="Add a second example" src="https://assets.postman.com/postman-docs/mock-examples-step6a-v9-1.jpg">